 Backed by Ankrom Moisan’s Do GOOD / Be WELL research scholarship and galvanized by a noticeable lack of women in architecture, Amanda Lunger, Elisa Zenk, and Stephanie Hollar set out to determine why women are not at the forefront of the field, and what can be done to get them there.

-Elisa Zenk, Stephanie Holler, and Amanda Lunger in the Portland office’s design library.
+Elisa Zenk, Stephanie Holler, and Amanda Lunger in AM’s Portland office.

 Amanda, Elisa, and Stephanie did this by administering all-office surveys, holding conversations with women in the field of architecture, evaluating their own individual experiences at Ankrom Moisan, and conducting case-studies that observed the structure and operation style of women-led architecture firms.
 The all-office survey contained twenty-two questions and was answered by 158 participants, both male and female.
 As for the conversations with women in architecture, fourteen of those women were current AM employees, and ten of them former AM employees.